 The most important sources for sapphire are Burma, Kashmir, Sri Lanka, Madagascar, Thailand and Australia.
-Though Australia is most famous for opal, they are major exporters of sapphire as well, with much of the production heated and cut in Thailand.
+Though Australia is most famous for opal, they are major exporters of sapphire as well, with much of the material being heated and cut in Thailand.
 As many Australian miners will tell you, much of the sapphire sold as Thai is actually mined in Australia!

-Depending on the type of material surrounding the mined sapphires, processing the mined material in order to concentrate the sapphires can vary from rudimentary hand sieving and cleaning, to more sophisticated mechanized plants.
+Depending on the type of material surrounding the mined sapphires, processing the mined material in order to collect the sapphires can vary from rudimentary hand sieving and cleaning, to more sophisticated mechanized methods.
 A typical production method for a shaft mine involves first digging out the mine walls with a jackhammer to loosen the ground.
 The material is then transported by wheelbarrow to a large drum placed at the bottom of the shaft.
 Once full, the drum is pulled up via a motorized winch known as the "up and over," and taken to the sapphire processing machinery.

 A conveyor belt then carries the sapphire bearing wash into a turning "trommel" which is made of layers of fine and coarse mesh.
 This sorts out the particles that are too fine as well as the larger sized rocks, called "overburden".
 The fine sand is discarded while the large rocks are set aside for a quick check to make sure there is not a large sapphire amongst them.

 The medium sized wash drops into a pulsater that has eight trays with running water flowing through it.
 Sapphires are very heavy, so they will remain where they are dropped; the lighter rocks are moved along by the pulsater then dropped onto a tray for removal to the waste pile.